skills/github-pages/README.md

 3. Customize your home page
 4. Create a blog post
 5. Merge your pull request
+6. 3.
+Customize your home page
+4. Create a blog post
+5. Merge your pull request

 ### How to start this course